 To stand out, banking and financial services institutions must overcome the commoditization of app-based services and further innovate to provide their clients even better and more personalized premium self-service experiences on mobile devices.

 Innovation vs. commoditization: why automation doesn’t fix everything

 My house lights and fans are automated through Amazon’s Alexa.
 My security cameras are automated through the cloud.
 My payments are fully automated through my mobile apps.
 Automation has embedded itself in our lives, and the idea of visiting a bank branch is an antiquated thought.

 For millennials, innovative bank or financial service performance is less about the physical branch, and more about premium self-service.
 We expect 24/7 real-time access and service from the organizations and providers we engage with.
-Innovation goes beyond the simple automation of processes in the back office, by brining the front office directly to mobile devices and letting millennials process things on their own time like Roostify.
+Innovation goes beyond the simple automation of processes in the back office, by bringing the front office directly to mobile devices and letting millennials process things on their own time.

 Intelligent capture drives cost reduction & improved customer services

 Sadly, PwC notes that only 7% of US-based CEOs consider themselves prepared for innovation: